AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 Test the solution by triggering the line crossing in AXIS Object Analytics.
 The output should be a red or green light on the Axis strobe siren depending if you have a helmet on or not.

-To investigate the MQTT messages on the AWS IoT Core MQTT broker you can login to the Amazon console and go to AWS IoT.
-Here you can see all the traffic on the broker if you subscribe with the wildcard `#`.
+To investigate the MQTT messages sent to AWS IoT Core you can login to the AWS Management Console and go to AWS IoT Core.
+Here you can see all the messages if you subscribe with the wildcard `#`.

 ![AWS MQTT test client](assets/aws-mqtt-test-client.png)\
-*Screenshot from AWS Console*
+*Screenshot from AWS Management Console*

 ## Disclaimer

 <!-- textlint-disable -->

 This document and its content are provided courtesy of Axis and all rights to the document shall remain vested in Axis Communications AB.
 AXIS COMMUNICATIONS, AXIS, ARTPEC and VAPIX are registered trademarks of Axis AB in various jurisdictions.
-All other trademarks are the property of their respective owners.
-Amazon Web Services, AWS and the Powered by AWS logo are trademarks of Amazon.com, Inc. or its affiliates.
+Amazon Web Services, AWS and the Powered by AWS logo, Amazon Simple Storage Service (Amazon S3), Amazon Rekognition and AWS Lambda are trademarks of Amazon.com, Inc. or its affiliates.
+All other trademarks are the property of their respective owners, and we are not affiliated with, endorsed or sponsored by them or their affiliates.

 As described in this document, you may be able to connect to, access and use third party products, web sites, example code, software or services (“Third Party Services”).
 You acknowledge that any such connection and access to such Third Party Services are made available to you for convenience only.
 Axis does not endorse any Third Party Services, nor does Axis make any representations or provide any warranties whatsoever with respect to any Third Party Services, and Axis specifically disclaims any liability or obligations with regard to Third Party Services.
 The Third Party Services are provided to you in accordance with their respective terms and conditions, and you alone are responsible for ensuring that you (a) procure appropriate rights to access and use any such Third Party Services and (b) comply with the terms and conditions applicable to its use.